vuejs/vuepress/docs/reference/default-theme/config.md

 - Details:

-  Enable custom blocks that powered by [@vuepress/plugin-container](../plugin/container.md) or not.
+  Enable custom containers that powered by [@vuepress/plugin-container](../plugin/container.md) or not.

   `ContainerType` type is: